NFL superstar Tom Brady retires after 22 years | DW | 01.02.2022

 The legendary quarterback also thanked the owners of the Buccaneers, the Glazer family, who also own the English soccer club Manchester United.

-Brady previously played for the New England Patriots where he and head coach own the record for Super Bowl appearances (nine) as a player and coach combination.
-Brady won the Super Bowl six times with the Patriots before claiming another Lombardi Trophy in 2021, at the end of his first of two seasons with the Buccaneers.
+Brady and Patriots head coach Bill Belichick own the record for Super Bowl appearances (nine) as a player and coach combination.
+He led the NFL in passing yards in 2021 and won the Super Bowl six times with the Patriots and claimed another Lombardi Trophy in his first of two seasons with the Buccaneers.

 "My playing career has been such a thrilling ride, beyond my imagination, and full of ups and downs.
 When you're in it every day, you really don't think about any kind of ending.
 As I sit here now, however, I think of all the great players and coaches I was privileged to pay with and against.
 The competition was fierce and deep, just how we like it.
 But the friendships and relationships are just as fierce and just as deep.
 I will remember and cherish these memories and visit them often.
 I feel like the luckiest person in the world."